TheConCHaProject/ConCHa/README.md

 ## What you can find
-- MatchA - a Python package for _Matching Abundances_ to reconstruct the mass assembly historires of halos (refer to [Rodriguez-Puebla et al. (2025)] (https://ui.adsabs.harvard.edu/abs/2025arXiv250313348R/abstract));
+- *MatchA* - a Python package for _Matching Abundances_ to reconstruct the mass assembly historires of halos (refer to [Rodriguez-Puebla et al. (2025)](https://ui.adsabs.harvard.edu/abs/2025arXiv250313348R/abstract));
 - further more coming soon!